-- Mark the stormwater entry points on your site to ensure that they are not used for waste disposal. - All stormwater pits surrounding your premises should be fitted with sediment traps. - Educate staff about preventing stormwater pollution. - Portable bunds and spill kits should readily be available to quickly respond to accidental wastewater runoff or oil spills.
+- Educate staff about preventing stormwater pollution. - Before you start work, identify stormwater entry points at each job. - Portable bunds and a spill kit should readily be available to quickly respond to accidental wastewater runoff or oil spills.
 These can be purchased at many retail stores.
-Look up the Yellow Pages for your nearest supplier or search the internet for 'bunding'. - Make a plan to deal with spills.
+Look up the Yellow Pages for your nearest supplier or make an internet search, for example on 'bunding'. - Make a plan to deal with spills.
 Ensure everyone on site knows what to do in the event of a spill.
-If you allow liquid or solid wastes to enter the stormwater system, you may be prosecuted under the Environment Protection Act 1970. - Store chemicals, paints, oils, detergents and other liquid materials, as well as car batteries, in a roofed and bunded area.
-EPA publication 347 Bunding Guidelines provides further information, and can be downloaded from EPA's-website www.epa.vic.gov.au. - Separate your waste for recycling and provide waste bins with lids to avoid litter from blowing around.
+If you allow liquid or solid wastes to enter the stormwater system, you may be prosecuted under the Environment Protection Act 1970.

-Washing/detailing of vehicles, equipment and workshop floors:
+Washing/detailing of vehicles and equipment: